 - Multi-master.
 The ability for more than one master to co-exist on the bus at the same time without collision or data loss. - Arbitration.
 The predefined procedure that authorizes only one master at a time to take control of the bus.
-For more information about this behavior, refer to the Multiple Master Arbitration section. - Synchronization.
+For more information about this behavior, refer to Multiple Master Arbitration chapter - Synchronization.
 The predefined procedure that synchronizes the clock signals provided by two or more masters.
-For more information about this feature, refer to the Clock Synchronization section. - SDA.
+For more information about this feature, refer to Clock Synchronization chapter - SDA.
 Data signal line (Serial DAta) - SCL.
 Clock signal line (Serial CLock)